 - Facial Expressions: It is common for Japanese people to maintain a placid expression and smile during an interaction regardless of the topic.
 This evidently differs between personalities, but a modest, reserved demeanour is polite.
 Furthermore, consider that whilst smiling can indicate happiness, it is sometimes used in an attempt to cover awkwardness or sadness.

 - Nodding: Japanese people often nod to acknowledge what is said.
 However, this does not always mean they agree or understand.
 It is primarily a gesture made out of .

 - Feet: Displaying the soles of your feet is considered rude.

 - Inhaling: When a Japanese person inhales air through their teeth, it usually implies disagreement.

 - Silence: Silence is an important and purposeful tool used in Asian communication.
 Pausing before giving a response indicates that someone has applied appropriate thought and consideration to the question.
-This reflects politeness and respect.
+This reflects and respect.

 - Beckoning: It is impolite to beckon people who you are not close friends with.
 Beckoning is done by facing the palm of the hand to the ground and waving one’s fingers towards oneself.
 Individual fingers should not be used.

 - Pointing: Pointing is done using the entire hand unless referring to oneself, in which case they place their index finger on their nose.

 - Waving: Shaking the hand with the palm facing forward from side to side means “no”.